Lenovo has announced a new lineup of laptops for small- to medium-size businesses, including a hybrid Linux/Windows

 The 14-inch S430 in the S Series features a choice of Intel Core processors, a DVD burner or second hard drive with up to one terabyte of storage, integrated or Nvidia Optimus discrete graphics, Dolby Home Theater v4, USB 3.0 ports and Intel high-speed transfer Thunderbolt technology.
 Thunderbolt enables, for instance, the transfer of a full-length HD movie in less than 30 seconds.

-The S430, like many of the other new models, includes Lenovo Solution Center productivity and security tools that provide for automatic updates and energy savings.
+The S430, like many of the other new models, includes Lenovo Solution Center productivity and tools that provide for automatic updates and energy savings.

 In the E Series, there's the 14-inch E430 and the 15-inch E530.
 Some versions of these products offer a choice of Intel Core processors or AMD Fusion APUs, and all offer a choice of integrated or discrete graphics.
 There's fast boot-up, a terabyte of storage, USB 3.0 ports and a high-resolution camera.